 Can a will be contested?

 The British Columbian legal system has defined procedures for contesting a will in court.
 These procedures are conducted by the probate court system, which is devoted to probating wills and estates.
-Probate court serves a number of formal functions to validate and execute a will.
-The execution of a will is a type of estate settlement process, which can also include estates without a will.
+Probate court serves several formal functions to validate and execute a will.
+The execution of a will is a type of estate settlement process, which also includes estates without a will.
 When a valid will exists, probate proceeds only when the will’s designated executor initiates it.
-There are a number of factors probate courts will consider when determining whether a will can be contested:
+There are many factors probate courts will consider when determining whether a will can be contested:

 How to contest a will?